Find Affordable College Courses

 Saint Cloud, MN

-Saint Cloud State University landed the #20 spot in the 2023 rankings for the best value natural resources conservation programs.
-St. Cloud State University is a fairly large public school located in the small city of Saint Cloud.
+With a ranking of #20, Saint Cloud State University did quite well on this year’s best value schools for natural resources conservation students.
+St. Cloud State University is a large public school located in the city of Saint Cloud.

 Out-of-state tuition fees for undergraduate students at St. Cloud State University are $18,010 per year.
 After completing their degree, conservation graduates from St. Cloud State University carry an average student debtload of $31,000.